-I finally made over my Trumeau mirror that I bought 5 years ago.
+I finally made over my very own Trumeau mirror.

-It has been stashed in my work room moving from place to place just getting in my way.
+It has been stashed in my work room moving from place to place for years.

 The French word trumeau describes the space between windows.